- Cancer Information

 Children and teenagers have a different way of expressing their grief.
 Do not underestimate the impact of a bereavement, even if a child is very young or does not seem sad.
 They may express their grief through play, in outbursts of anger, or by becoming clingy or very withdrawn.
-Some children will complain more of stomach upsets or have trouble sleeping.
+Some children will complain more of stomach upsets and headaches or have trouble sleeping.

 Children often worry that something they said or did caused the death, so let them know that the death is no-one’s fault and that there is nothing anyone could have done to prevent it.

 Like adults, children and young people need: